-Meg Hogan currently serves as the Chief Executive Officer at Boston Senior Home Care.
+Margaret (Meg) Hogan currently serves as Chief Executive Officer at Boston Senior Home Care.
 Before joining the agency in 2017, Meg was Vice President of External Relations for Home Health Foundation, which included Home Health VNA, Merrimack Valley Hospice, and Home Care, Inc., one of the largest home care agencies in Massachusetts.
 In that role, Meg oversaw the development and implementation of strategic, agency-wide programs and initiatives that advanced and promoted patient care services.

 Jon Stumpf serves as Chief Financial Officer of Boston Senior Home Care.

-Prior to joining Boston Senior Home Care in 2017, Jon was the director and owner of Visiting Angels in North Reading, MA – a firm that specializes in providing non-medical home care for seniors so they may remain living independently in their homes.
+Before joining Boston Senior Home Care in 2017, Jon was the director and owner of Visiting Angels in North Reading, MA – a firm that specializes in providing non-medical home care for seniors so they may remain living independently in their homes.
 Jon has also worked closely with L’Arche Boston North, a community where those with disabilities may live independently.
 Before Visiting Angels, Jon served as Vice President of Finance for Enterprise Rent-A-Car Company of Boston, Inc., where he held direct accountability for business management, accounting, finance, risk management/loss control, treasury, and regulatory relations.

 Jon is a CPA and received a B.A. in business administration from the University of Missouri, Columbia.
-Jon has been an active volunteer in community organizations and has served as Chairman of the Town of Andover Finance Committee and on the St. Augustine Church Finance Council, and St. Augustine School Finance Committee.
+He has been an active volunteer in community organizations and has served as Chairman of the Town of Andover Finance Committee and on the St. Augustine Church Finance Council, and St. Augustine School Finance Committee.

 Alicia Gomez serves as Chief Operating Officer at Boston Senior Home Care, having joined the agency in 2017.